 2) Template Designs

 Squarespace is well known for its professional-looking templates and seems to be a favorite choice among people who are in the creative niche such as photography and art.
 There are about 90 plus designs to choose from and they are all responsive, which is another important factor for sites to show up on the search engines.

 Having a blog that’s easy to read on mobile is crucial for many businesses nowadays because an increasing number of people are now using their smartphones to search for information.
 The risk of not using this feature is that customers will eventually leave for your competitors if they have difficulty navigating your site on their mobile devices.

 Most of the templates also come with a footer which is the last section at the bottom of a webpage.
 While the default will display a little advert ‘Powered by Squarespace’, this can be easily customized by small businesses to show their name, address, and phone number – which is another important factor for ranking on local search – or for bloggers to show their copyright branding.

 Not all templates will have this feature so it’s something you need to look into their knowledge base or proceed with trial-and-error.

 3) SEO Features

 Now, let’s talk about some rudimentary SEO (search engine optimization) features that are crucial to an online business presence.
-In order to help the search engines identify your blog, the first thing you need to have on the homepage is a site title and a site description.
+To help the search engines identify your blog, the first thing you need to have on the homepage is a site title and a site description.